open-logic/open-logic/doc/Conventions.md

 A code coverage of 100% is the goal.
 For code with generics, a representable set of combinations of generics shall be simulated.

+## Documentation

+Documentation is written in Markdown.
+Conventions are checked using markdownlint, it's best to install the VSCode plugin, so linting errors can be seen while editing files.

+The following conventions are important to rembmer:

+- For unordered lists, dashes (`-`) are used
+- For _emphasizing_ underscores (`_`) are used

+The markdown linting is executed automatically and pull-requests are only accepted if there are no errors reported.